The recombination landscape of the barn owl, from families to populations.

 Abstract

 Homologous recombination is a meiotic process that generates diversity along the genome and interacts with all evolutionary forces.
 Despite its importance, studies of recombination landscapes are lacking due to methodological limitations and limited data.
-Frequently used approaches include linkage mapping based on familial data that provides sex-specific broad-scale estimates of realized recombination and inferences based on population LD that reveal a more fine scale resolution of the recombination landscape, albeit dependent on the effective population size and the selective forces acting on the population.
-In this study, we use a combination of these two methods to elucidate the recombination landscape for the Afro-European barn owl (Tyto alba).
-We find subtle differences in crossover placement between sexes that leads to differential effective shuffling of alleles.
-LD based estimates of recombination are concordant with family-based estimates and identify large variation in recombination rates within and among linkage groups.
-Larger chromosomes show variation in recombination rates, while smaller chromosomes have a universally high rate which shapes the diversity landscape.
-We find that recombination rates are correlated with gene content, genetic diversity and GC content.
+Frequently used approaches include linkage mapping based on familial data that provides sex-specific broad-scale estimates of realized recombination and inferences based on population linkage disequilibrium that reveal a more fine-scale resolution of the recombination landscape, albeit dependent on the effective population size and the selective forces acting on the population.
+In this study, we use a combination of these 2 methods to elucidate the recombination landscape for the Afro-European barn owl (Tyto alba).
+We find subtle differences in crossover placement between sexes that lead to differential effective shuffling of alleles.
+Linkage disequilibrium-based estimates of recombination are concordant with family-based estimates and identify large variation in recombination rates within and among linkage groups.
+Larger chromosomes show variation in recombination rates, while smaller chromosomes have a universally high rate that shapes the diversity landscape.
+We find that recombination rates are correlated with gene content, genetic diversity, and GC content.
 We find no conclusive differences in the recombination landscapes between populations.
 Overall, this comprehensive analysis enhances our understanding of recombination dynamics, genomic architecture, and sex-specific variation in the barn owl, contributing valuable insights to the broader field of avian genomics.

 Keywords